komalashrafsyed/PingAppARMTemplate/subdir/README.md

 Once you have reset the password, run the <b>ssh azureuser@PublicIPAddress</b> command as shown below to login in to your VM </br>
 <img src="https://komalsandboxdiag.blob.core.windows.net/pingarmtemplatereadmefiles/21.png" >

 <b>Step 23:</b> The following walks you through the steps to prep the Azure based VM that was accessed above so the the PingUtilty can be run on the VM.
-Install the following components on the VM by running the following commands in the same Windows Powershell session that you used to ssh or login to VM as shown below:</br>
+Install the following components on the VM by running the following commands in the same Windows Powershell session that you used to ssh or login to VM as shown below:
 <b></br>
 curl https://packages.microsoft.com/keys/microsoft.asc | gpg --dearmor > microsoft.gpg</br>
 sudo mv microsoft.gpg /etc/apt/trusted.gpg.d/microsoft.gpg</br>